Hi, I’m Don Chapman, the arranger for hymncharts. I want to take a moment and tell you about hymncharts.com and why I started it.

 I’ve discovered the key problem is that hymns are written for pipe organs, not guitars!
 Hymns don’t groove, and therefore don’t really blend with today’s praise and worship sets.
 The chords change on nearly every beat and guitarists don’t like that.
 They want to strum a while and build momentum (and groove.)

-During our test phase the churches who worshipped with HymnCharts found them to be wildly successful.
+During my testing phase the churches who worshipped with hymncharts found them to be wildly successful.
 And I mean wildly.
 In fact, incorporating these charts into worship has been the most successful thing I’ve done in my 20 years working in the music ministry.

 Why?
 A big reason is everyone’s happy!
 These arrangements are contemporary enough for the praise band and yet still have appeal for a traditionalist.
 I never change the melody to “jazz it up” like so many publishers do – I keep the tune just as you’ll find it in your hymnal, only changing the chords and rhythm of the accompaniment.
 I’ve found that people want to sing hymns, but they don’t necessarily want to sing them the “old fashioned” way.